longster/cP-Starter-Dark/README.md

 #cP Starter Style - DARK

-cP Starter is a base style intended for designers, developers, server admins, resellers, and/or anyone who isn’t afraid to code.
+cP Starter is intended for you to modify the appearance of the cPanel interface and kickstart your own custom style.
 It is a professional, yet minimalistic approaches that can be used as is or adapted to match your company’s branding and logo.

 If you're looking for a LIGHT version, visit [cP Starter Light](https://github.com/longster/cP-Starter-Light).

-> ###cP Starter is intended for you to modify the appearance of the cPanel interface and kickstart your own custom style.

 ##Custom Style Installation##
-You’ll want to identify the type of role that best suits your needs in order to complete the installation.
-In addition, cP Starter is only compatible to **cPanel & WHM 56 or later**.
+cP Starter is compatible to **cPanel & WHM 56 or later**.
+Identify the type of role that best suits your needs in order to complete the installation.

-1. Download and uncompress the zip files
+1. Download and extract the files

-2. Upload (via FTP) the folder “cP_Starter_Dark” and place them below the directory “styled” (Note: if the directory folders do not exist, create them in the right order):
+2. Upload all of the files under a folder called “cP_Starter_Dark” and place them within the directory “styled” (Note: if the directory folders do not exist, create them in the right order):

     - **Server**:
         + `/var/cpanel/customizations/styled/cP_Starter_Dark/`